-Research and development expenses decreased during the second quarter and first six months of 2023 compared to the same periods of 2022 due primarily to a decrease in employee headcount and related overhead.
+Research and development expenses increased during the first quarter of 2024 compared to the same period of 2023 due primarily to an increase in employee headcount and related overhead.

 Intellectual Property Legal Fees

 Intellectual property legal fees consist of fees incurred for patent drafting and prosecution, opposition to third-party post-grant patent proceedings, and patent enforcement and licensing.
 Although we expect intellectual property legal fees to generally increase over time as we continue to expand, protect and enforce our patent portfolio, these increases may not be linear but may occur in lump sums depending on the due dates of filings and their associated fees, and the arrangements we may make with our legal advisors in connection with enforcement proceedings, which may include fee arrangements or contingent fee arrangements in which we would pay these legal advisors on a scaled percentage of any negotiated fees, settlements or judgments awarded to us based on if, how and when the fees, settlements or judgments are obtained.
 See Note 7 to the condensed consolidated financial statements included in Part I, Item 1 of this report for further discussion.